ominusliticus/ominusliticus.github.io/index.md

   This has primarily been through our organization [Polaris](https://physics.osu.edu/student-organizations-0/polaris-0).
-  I take outreach and Diversity, Equity, Inclusion and Access (DEIA) work very seriously, and will continue advocate for such initiatives until we see a paradigmatic shift in what individuals think a physicists look like.
+  I take outreach and Diversity, Equity, Inclusion and Access (DEIA) work very seriously, and will continue advocating for such initiatives until we see a paradigmatic shift in what individuals think a physicist looks like.
-  I also have great interest in understanding and developing leadership structures student driven organization which ensure their persistence past the inaugural cohort.
+  I also have great interest in understanding and developing leadership structures and student driven organization with a focus on build organizations the last.
+  Self-driven organization, such as those dedicated to cultural change, often suffer a short life-time as it is only the inaugral cohort, which has the institutional knowledge to accomplish their goals.
   </div>
   <div style="text-align: center;" markdown="1">
   ![me](./assets/headshot.JPG){: width="220px"}